janis-me/themed/packages/docs/guide/installation.md

 ## Advanced setup

 Depending on your toolchain, you might want to do some more steps to make this work as nicely as possible.
 For example with `vite`, you can make all `themed` functions available in every file.
-See [Setup with vite](/guide/setup-with-vite) for more information.
+See [Global setup](/guide/global-setup) for more information.